Chapter 11:

 “We’re fine.
 Thanks!”

 “Alright.
-Before you go, however…” Raquel dug around her wallet, looking for one of her cards and handed it to Nicolaus.
+Before you go, however…” Raquel dug around her wallet, looking for one of her cards to hand off.
 “Call me on this number if you need anything.”
 A polite gesture, but Nicolaus was stunned.
-Not by the offering, nor Raquel’s forwardness, but by what he’d only glimpsed for less than a second, unsure what he saw was real or not.
-Just barely, as she flipped through her wallet, only for what may have been an instant, Nicolaus laid eyes on another card…a card with what looked to be a similar design to the one shown to him by Aran.
+Not by the offering, nor Raquel’s forwardness, but what he’d only glimpsed for less than a second; unsure it was even real.
+Just barely, only for an instant, Nicolaus laid eyes on another card…one with a logo similar to the one Aran showed him for Delta Exceed.
 “Uh…here…you can go ahead.
 I actually need to leave for the night too.
 I stayed here way too late!”
 Raquel Childs forced the card into Nicolaus’s hand as he simply stood dumbfounded.

 (Did I…just really see that?
-No…that had to have been…) Aran grabbed Nicolaus’s hand and pulled him along as he walked out of the front door, waving back to Raquel and the nearly ready to leave officer Manley.
+No…that had to have been…) Aran grabbed Nicolaus’s hand and pulled him through the front door, waving back to Raquel and the eager to leave officer Manley.

 “Have a nice evening, officers!”
 Aran laughed.